Linen dress ideas we love

 What I love about this scarlet red linen shift dress by Plumo is the relaxed simple A line shape and notched scoop neck.
 Oh and also the amazing true scarlet colour.
 Bound to put a bit of a spring in the step.

 I always like to check out Margaret Howell’s collections as I love the simple lines, the quality of the fabrics, attention to detail and workmanship.
-This white linen tee shirt dress and cobalt blue linen shirt dress would both work really hard in any wardrobe.
+This Naval dress in linen silk poplin would both work really hard in any wardrobe.
+It’s simple and understated enough to carry off the sailor collar.
+It’s a super-relaxed pull-on dress that would be a joy to wear.

-And finally, this has to be the most perfect off white linen button through dress ever.
+And finally, this has to be the most perfect off white linen dress ever.
 With Peter Pan collar, nipped in waist and pretty cap sleeves, this is just so pretty.

 I can imagine slipping it on to wear around a southern French market, basket in hand.
 Feel free to snort now… X